CLAY TECHNICIAN COORDINATOR

 Hours and Compensation

-- 10 hours per week
+• 15 to 20 hours per week

-- $5,000 yearly to be paid monthly
+• $5,000 yearly to be paid monthly

 • 24 hours / 7 days a week access to the clay studio to create own work

 If this description seems like a good match for your personality, skills, and career goals, please submit a cover letter describing why you think you are a good fit for this position, resume, and three jpeg images of your clay work to Joan Phillips, Executive Director firstname.lastname@example.org